 Awareness of Words and Sentences

 You can help your child develop awareness of phrases and sentences by teaching him or her what a sentence is (a group of words that tells a complete thought).
 Then dictate several different phrases and sentences and ask which ones are phrases and which are sentences – a great game to play in the car!
 You can write out sentences on a white board or on large flash cards and ask your child to count the number of words in the sentences.
-You can also set out a series of blocks and ask him or her to display a single block ro represent each word in a sentence that you dictate.
+You can also set out a series of blocks and ask him or her to display a single block to represent each word in a sentence that you dictate.
 For instance, if you dictate the sentence “The brown cow is at the barn,” your child would take out 7 blocks to represent the 7 words in the sentence.
+Learn more about building your child’s reading readiness skills at How to Boost Your Child’s Reading Readiness Skills – EBL Coaching.

 Each of these exercises will help strengthen your child’s phonemic awareness skills and develop strong reading skills in the future.
 Have fun, and your child won’t even realize how much he or she is learning!